The Saeima1 has adopted and

 Section 1.
 Purpose of the Law

-The purpose of this Law is to ensure the right of private individuals to be informed regarding their rights and duties, regulating the proclamation, publication and validity of and access to legal acts and official notices binding thereto.
+The purpose of the Law is to ensure the right of private persons to be informed of their rights and duties, regulating the proclamation, publication, and validity of and access to legal acts and official notices binding on them.

 Section 2.
 Official Gazette Latvijas Vēstnesis and Legal Status of the Information Published Therein

-(1) The official gazette Latvijas Vēstnesis (hereinafter - official gazette) is the official gazette of the Republic of Latvia, and the information published therein is an official publication.
-Information in the official gazette shall be published electronically on the website www.vestnesis.lv in accordance with the procedures laid down in this Law and other regulatory enactments.
+(1) The official gazette Latvijas Vēstnesis (hereinafter - the official gazette) is the official gazette of the Republic of Latvia, and the information published therein is an official publication.
+Information in the official gazette shall be published electronically on the website www.vestnesis.lv in accordance with the procedures laid down in this Law and other laws and regulations.

 (2) The official publication shall be publicly reliable and binding.
 No one can plead not knowing the legal acts or official notices published in the official gazette.

 Section 3.
 Information to be Published in the Official Gazette

 (1) External laws and regulations as well as other legal acts and official notices shall be published in the official gazette if their publication in this gazette is provided for by external laws and regulations.
 Binding regulations of local governments shall be published in the official gazette to the extent specified in the law On Local Governments.

 (2) Information containing an official secret and restricted access information shall not be published in the official gazette.

 (3) If an external regulatory enactment provides for the publication of legal acts of specific type, however, the particular legal act of the relevant type contains an official secret or restricted access information, it shall not be published.

 Section 4.
 Proclamation and Coming into Force of a Law